mspath/mspath.github.io/_posts/2021-11-30-checkin-in.md

 ---
 title: "Checkin in"
 date: 2021-11-30
-category: misc
 ---

-just testing whether this still works..
+just testing whether this still works.

-I'm thinking about finally making use of these fantastic pages by keeping a diary for the 100 days of code challenge and/or advent of code.
+I'm thinking about finally making use of these fantastic github pages by keeping a diary of the _100 days of code_ challenge and/or _advent of code_.